 So my point is this; If you are able to drag your butt out of bed, then honestly you can make this soup.
 It takes five minutes of actual prep time, so even if you are weak and weary or if you have just walked in the door after a long, tiring commute, you still can make this and you won’t hate me for it.
 I promise, Girl Scout’s Honor and all.

 First step is simple: In a stock pot, throw three cloves of chopped garlic in with your butter and flour and make a nice, flavorful garlic-y roux.
 Saute for just a couple of minutes so it doesn’t burn.
 If you have noticed from my photos, my foggy brain threw two cloves in with the spinach first and then I remembered so I sauteed the last one off.
 Tasted great later…so no worries.

 The next step is easy if you have a food processor.
-I just throw the defrosted bag of frozen chopped spinach in with 1/2 c. of a carton of “No Chicken” broth and let the processor whir away into oblivion.
+I just throw the defrosted and drained bags of frozen chopped spinach in with 1/2 of a carton of chicken or vegetable broth and let the processor whir away into oblivion.

 Having a food processor helps a ton, so if you don’t have one of those and you are truly on the brink of passing out from exhaustion, I might just get out the can opener if I were you and succumb to eating a bowl of store-bought soup.
 Although, pulling the tab off a carton of your favorite organic Trader Joe’s soup or health food store soup might be a much better bet.

-Finally, dump your processed spinach and soup into the pot, add the rest of the carton of soup, whole milk or half and half depending on how healthy you want to make this; dust in some nutmeg, white pepper and salt and let it simmer for 10 minutes or so.
+Finally, dump your processed spinach and soup into the pot, add the rest of the carton of soup, dust in some nutmeg, white pepper and salt and let it simmer for 10 minutes or so.
 If you want it pureed, you can use an immersion blender or regular blender or simply eat it as is with a piece of toast.
 Now add the milk and other ingredients and stir.